acse-sl420/acse-sl420.github.io/_pages/about.md

 I hold an MSc in Computational Science and Engineering from Imperial College London and MEng/BEng degrees in Mining and Industrial Engineering from [McGill University](https://www.mcgill.ca/).

-During my PhD, I worked at [Autodesk Research](https://www.research.autodesk.com/) on geometric generation and at [Woven by Toyota](https://woven.toyota/en/) on AI agents, and I was a lead researcher in a [Shell](https://www.shell.com/)/Imperial collaboration on EV smart charging.
+During my PhD, I worked at [Autodesk AI Lab](https://www.research.autodesk.com/research-areas/science/ai-lab/) on geometric generation and at [Woven by Toyota](https://woven.toyota/en/) on agentic AI.
+I was also a lead researcher in a [Shell](https://www.shell.com/)/Imperial collaboration on EV smart charging.